12000 Legal Actions, Legal Documents, and Other Non-Legal Remedies

 In addition to the transaction hold, the APS specialist requests the financial institution’s or securities professional’s assessment of the suspected financial exploitation, if one has not already been provided, as outlined in the Texas Finance Code or the Texas Securities Act.

-If the APS specialist, in consultation with the supervisor, program administrator, regional attorney, and district director, determines the transaction hold is no longer necessary before the hold expires, the APS specialist sends Request to Discontinue Financial Transaction Hold (located in the APS section of the DFPS intranet), informing the financial institution or securities professional the hold is no longer necessary.
+If the APS specialist, in consultation with the supervisor and regional attorney, determines the transaction hold is no longer necessary before the hold expires, the APS specialist sends a Request to Discontinue Financial Transaction Hold, informing the financial institution or securities professional the hold is no longer necessary.

 12200 Court-Authorized Entry